-£600 energy vouchers: Post Office experiencing 'small number' of issues
+Energy support scheme: More than 6,000 vouchers 'not valid'

 About 500,000 households in Northern Ireland - those who pay quarterly for their energy or use pre-payment meters - are eligible for the voucher.

-Households that pay their electricity bills by direct debit will see the £600 payment paid directly into their bank accounts.
+Households that pay their electricity bills by direct debit will see the £600 payment paid directly into their bank accounts and can expect to start receiving payments from next week.

 The payment is made up of a £400 support payment announced last May, and an additional £200 because of the high proportion of homes here using heating oil.